Summer Semester Orientation

-First-year students planning to start at NDSU for the summer 2018 semester are invited to attend orientation on Monday, April 23rd.
-Orientation will begin at 11:30 am with check in and conclude around 4:30 pm.
-Students and their families will have an opportunity to learn about campus resources, finances, and academic processes.
-Students will conclude the day with course registration.
+First-year students planning to start at NDSU in the summer 2018 semester are encouraged to attend orientation on Monday, April 23rd.
+Orientation will begin at 11:30 am with check-in and conclude around 4:30 pm.
+Students and their families will have an opportunity to learn about campus resources, finances, academic processes, and students will meet with an adviser and register for courses.

 If you are unable to attend on April 23rd, you will need to complete online orientation.
 Please note new first-year students must go through an orientation and registration process in order to register for classes.
-If you are a new first-year student, please contact Student Success Programs at NDSU.Orientation@ndsu.edu and a representative will assist you with the online orientation process.
+If you are a new first-year student and are unable to attend orientation on April 23rd, please contact Student Success Programs at NDSU.Orientation@ndsu.edu and a representative will assist you with the online orientation process.

 First-Year Students Attending Online Orientation